randy3k/UnitTesting-example/README.md

 ### Async testing (ST 3 only)

 Tests are running in the main thread and blocking the UI.
 Asychronized testing could be used if you need the UI to respond.
 Async tests are usually slower than the sync tests because the UI takes time to repond.
 It is useful when there are non-blocking codes in the tests.
+A example would be found in [async](https://github.com/randy3k/UnitTesting-example/tree/async) branch.

 To activate async testing on travis and appveyor.
 Add the file `unittesting.json` to your repo with the following: